R

 See: Note on Terms of Responsibilities

-rent seeking (economic concept; noun and adjective)§
+rent seeking or rent-seeking (economic concept; noun and adjective)

+The fact or practice of manipulating public policy or economic conditions as a strategy for increasing profits (noun).
 Engaging in or involving the manipulation of public policy or economic conditions as a strategy for increasing profits: Rent-seeking lobbyists (adjective).
 (OD)

 Competition for politically protected transfers of wealth.
 (EB)

 Rent seeking is defined as any practice in which an entity aims to increase its wealth without making any contribution to the wealth or benefit of society.
-It's typically done by manipulating the political environment and can result in social harm.
+It is typically done by manipulating the political environment and can result in social harm.
 A common example of rent seeking is the act of lobbying for government-funded subsidies.
 (Investopedia)

 Grok summary.